Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Introduction

-where $\chi$ is a two component spinor, $\bar{\chi}=\chi^\rT\epsilon$, $\epsilon=i\sigma^2$, and $\slashed{\partial}=\sigma^\mu\partial_\mu$.
-The free Majorana fermion $\chi$ has exact scaling dimension $\Delta_\chi=1$ and is subject to the equation of motion $\slashed{\partial}\chi=0$.\footnote{Unitarity and conformal symmetry imply that any local operator of spin-$\half$ with $\Delta=1$ is a free fermion, so this scaling dimension also gives a clear criterion to identify the free fermion CFT.} It describes a transition driven by the mass $m$.
-Masses with different signs flow respectively to a trivially gapped phase and a $p$-wave chiral topological superconductor~\cite{Read1999pSC,Qi2010pSC} (TSC), which is a gapped phase characterised by a parity and time-reversal breaking fermion pairing, thermal Hall conductance or chiral central charge $c_-=1/2$ and a chiral free Majorana fermion mode on the edge.\footnote{Albeit the name `superconductor,' the TSC do not spontaneously break any $\rU(1)$ symmetry.}
+where $\chi$ is a two component spinor, $\bar{\chi}=\chi^\rT\epsilon$, $\epsilon=i\gamma^2$,\footnote{In 3D Euclidean signature, the $\gamma$-matrices are identical to the Pauli matrices.
+We use $\gamma$ to avoid overloading the symbol $\sigma$.} and $\slashed{\partial}=\gamma^\mu\partial_\mu$.
+The free Majorana fermion $\chi$ has exact scaling dimension $\Delta_\chi=1$ and is subject to the equation of motion $\slashed{\partial}\chi=0$.\footnote{Unitarity and conformal symmetry imply that any local operator of spin-$\half$ with $\Delta=1$ is a free fermion, so this scaling dimension also gives a clear criterion to identify the free-fermion CFT.} It describes a transition driven by the mass $m$.
+Masses with different signs flow respectively to a trivially gapped phase and a $\nu_K=1$ Majorana quantum Hall (MQH) phase~\cite{Read1999pSC,Qi2010pSC}.
+The MQH is a gapped phase with no topological order characterised by thermal Hall conductance or chiral central charge $c_-=1/2$ and a chiral free Majorana fermion mode on the edge.
+The Kitaev index $\nu_K$ appears in the `16-fold way' classification of topological superconductors from spinless fermion~\cite{Kitaev2005Sixteen} and gives the number of chiral edge Majorana fermions and the chiral central charge $c_-=\nu_K/2$.\footnote{In this language, the $\nu=1$ fermionic integer quantum Hall phase can be regarded as a MQH phase with $\nu_K=2$.} It is also known as the $p$-wave topological chiral superconductor (TSC).\footnote{The name captures the parity and time-reversal breaking fermion pairing, although the TSC do not spontaneously break any $\rU(1)$ symmetry.}